kuldeepkeshwar/dynamic-public-path/README.md

 # dynamic-public-path
-webpack plugin for loading chunks & dependencies with dynamic public path.
+this plugin is to allow webpack to use publicPath value that isn't known at build time.

 This generate a boot file which allows you to load bundles from other projects built with webpack at runtime.

+It is extremely helpful when you prepare a build for library with multiple entry points allowing you to load library chunks on demand.

+or if you are trying to show views from multiple apps into a single app.
+(instead of exposing child app as npm module & adding to your app at build time, you can use them directly at runtime)

+ For now it works with options `library` & `libraryTarget` as 'umd'
 ## install
 ```
 npm install dynamic-public-path